 PRESS LUNCH WITH LOIRE VALLEY WINES

 Last September, I had my first true taste of the Loire Valley and its wines during a press trip to the region as part of an assignment for France magazine En Route.
-You can find the article in their spring 2018 issue and a preview here on my blog.
+You can find the article in their spring 2018 issue and a preview here on my website.
 Yesterday, I attended a press lunch hosted by Pitch Communicatie & PR, under guidance of wine expert Chris Alblas and oenologist and fourth generation winemaker (or rather, ‘Pleasure Maker’) Pierre-Jean Sauvion.
 The dinner was held at ARC by Lute, which opened last year and is situated on Amsteldijk in Amsterdam’s five-star Pestana Hotel.
 Four of the wines served during this exquisite lunch were especially memorable.
 Below, I will share three of them, and on my Blissful Ten newsletter this Friday I will tell you about the fourth… so if you haven’t signed up, make sure you do so by scrolling down to the bottom of this page and filling in the form!

 We were deliciously welcomed with a selection of amuse-bouches and a fabulous apéritif, the sparkling Touraine mousseux (Domaine de la Noblaie’s rosé brut ‘Mon Ange’).
 Made from Cabernet Franc, it is aged in the cellar for a minimum of thirty-six months.
 This fine bubble with plenty of white fruit on the nose makes a great choice to tingle the taste buds before a meal but would also pair well with desserts.
 In my opinion, it would be heaven on earth with a crumble of rhubarb or stone fruits.One of the two wines offered with the starter (cold smoked cod with thinly sliced pear, kaffir lime cream and purslane) was the Maison Sauvion (Château du Cléray), Muscadet Sèvre et Maine sur lie ‘Haute Culture Cardinal Richard’ 2017, a balanced dry white (2g of residual sugars) exhibiting a touch of minerality (or ‘saltiness’, ‘iodine character’ as described by Pierre-Jean Sauvion) and a lively finish.
 The pale yellow wine, which is matured on the lees (sur lie) for six months, has white peach and exotic aromas on the nose.
 It would go particularly well with a plateau fruits de mer.